pergus/netbox-zabbix/README.md

   been removed from Zabbix, it no longer exists anyway.
   Also, it is ok for a host in Zabbix not have any templates.

-* When the implementation works for Devices, implement the corresponding code for Virual Machines.
+* Clean up the templates.

-* After implementing VMs - I think that a lot of the code can be reused/simplified.
+* I think that a lot of the code can be reused/simplified.
-  I think we could have only one class for Zabbix Config and a class for each interface type.
+  I think we could have only one class for Zabbix Config and a class for each interface type (using linked_object).

 * Should NetBox be the source for proxies/proxy group and groups?
   And Zabbix should only be the source for Templates?